UAMCAntwerpen/2040FBDBIC/README.md

 All topics can be studied in any order, but there are some dependencies so it is recommended to follow the order as shown below.

-It is advantage to have some basic knowledge of the `Python` programming language.
-For users that need a refresh, or for those that are not familiar with `Python`, we have prepared some basic refresher notes in the course material:
+It is advantage to have some basic knowledge of the Python programming language.
+For users that need a refresh, or for those that are not familiar with Python, we have prepared some basic refresher notes in the course material:

 - [Chapter 1: Introduction to Python](https://github.com/UAMCAntwerpen/2040FBDBIC/blob/master/Topic_01/1-Introduction_to_Python.pdf) [pdf]